 The ALA Public Programs Office provides leadership, resources, training, and networking opportunities that help thousands of librarians nationwide develop and host cultural programs for adult, young adult, and family audiences.
 The mission of the ALA Public Programs Office is to foster cultural programming as an integral part of library service in all types of libraries.
 Projects include book and film discussion series, literary and cultural programs featuring authors and artists, and traveling exhibitions.
 Several thousand libraries and librarians receive programming support from the Public Programs Office annually.
 In 2003, ALA established the Cultural Communities Fund, an endowment that will expand the opportunities offered to libraries through the Public Programs Office.

 As the content source of choice for the library and information professions, the ALA Publishing & Media Department provides a comprehensive range of compelling print and digital materials dedicated to professional development, improving library services and inclusion, LIS education, technology training, and the promotion of libraries, literacy, and reading.
 The department's expanding role in disseminating materials focuses on meeting users’ needs wherever they are, whenever it’s convenient.
 ALA Publishing consists of: Booklist Publications (including Booklist, Book Links, Booklist Online and associated electronic products, and patron-facing Booklist Reader); ALA Editions/ALA Neal-Schuman (books and ebooks); ALA Digital Reference (publisher of the global bibliographic standard RDA: Resource Description and Access); ALA Graphics (posters, bookmarks, and gift items); and American Libraries magazine and associated electronic products.
 All Net Revenues from subscriptions, advertising, and product purchases are invested in the financial support of ALA’s goals and initiatives.

 Alan Inouye, interim associate executive director

-The ALA Washington Office is charged with tracking and influencing policy issues, legislation, and regulations of importance to the library field and the public.
-The Washington Office helps ensure that libraries are consistently involved in the policy decision-making process by (1) informing government of the needs and concerns of the library community; (2) providing library supporters with up-to-date information on government actions or proposals; and (3) building coalitions with Washington-based representatives of other groups with similar interests.
+The Public Policy and Advocacy Office is charged with tracking and influencing policy issues, legislation, and regulations of importance to the library field and the public.
+The Public Policy and Advocacy Office helps ensure that libraries are consistently involved in the policy decision-making process by informing government of the needs and concerns of the library community, providing library supporters with up-to-date information on government actions or proposals, and building coalitions with representatives of other groups with similar interests.